aychziel/k-Beauty-vs-american-skincare/README.md

 ---
 ### Executive Summary, Conclusion & Recommendations ###

 The main objective of this project was to identify the unique characteristics of K-beauty compared to American skincare.
 To achieve this, we classified both the Korean skincare subreddit and the SkincareAddiction subreddit.
-We examined the data and considered various classification models such as Logistic Regression, KNN, and others.
+I examined the data and considered various classification models such as Logistic Regression, KNN, and others.

 One of the standout factors was using "natural" and innovative skincare technology in K-beauty, which includes unique ingredients like rice and snail mucin.
 Additionally, specific discussions about skin products such as water-based cleansers and toners were prevalent.
 Moreover, the focus on prevention was evident in the Korean skincare subreddit through discussions about skincare prevention.